CZhouLab/BAMBI/README.md

 ### Remark:

-•       Because RNA-Seq data preprocess is very time consuming, this step only works in the high performance computing cluster in Linux
+•       Since RNA-Seq data preprocessing is time-consuming, this step only works in the high performance computing cluster in Linux

-•       If you need to do the RNASeq Preprocessing, you need to download the annoation folder from follow path, and save it under the src folder https://drive.google.com/drive/folders/1534bNkl0DalPEzxiuYDwA_SR0cW4T7UA?usp=sharing
+•       If you need to do the RNASeq Preprocessing, you need to download the annotation folder from follow path, and save it under the src folder https://drive.google.com/drive/folders/1534bNkl0DalPEzxiuYDwA_SR0cW4T7UA?usp=sharing

 ```bash